Eating Disorder Services Offered In Nationwide

 How are eating disorders treated?

 Treating eating disorders can be challenging because it’s difficult to convince people with problems like anorexia that they aren’t overweight.
-Dr. Hussain has many years of experience helping adolescents and adults with eating disorders.
+Dr. Hussain is the best psychiatrist for eating disorders and has many years of experience helping adolescents and adults with eating disorders.
 He uses medication and/or talk therapy to help you recognize your condition and make constructive changes.

 You might benefit from: